-4. Paediatric Involvement
+4. Paediatric involvement

-In 2013 CPG Committee agreed that, for appropriate topics, The Renal Association would produce joint adult and paediatric guidelines with the British Association for Paediatric Nephrology.
+In 2013, the CPG committee agreed that, for appropriate topics, The UK Kidney Association would produce joint adult and paediatric guidelines with the British Association for Paediatric Nephrology.
 Relevant guidelines should therefore have a Paediatric Lead author who will play a key role in the guideline development.

-5. Selection and Planning of Guideline Topics
+5. Selection and planning of guideline topics

-Topics for the Renal Association guidelines are selected to cover all of the main areas of clinical management of patients with renal disease.
+Topics for the UK Kidney Association guidelines are selected to cover all of the main areas of clinical management of patients with renal disease.